 Who is left on Survivor 2014 Blood Vs Water?
-Here’s a rundown of the remaining castaways on each of the two tribes:
+Here’s a rundown of the remaining castaways going in to Week 9:

 - Baylor Wilson